3

 Tour Details

-Between 7 and 9 am, pickup will occur for transportation to Bayahibe, where guests will board a boat to Saona Island.
-The cruise includes a stop at Palmilla beach in Cotubanamá National Park.
-On arrival at Saona Island, visit the notable beaches of La Caleta and Mano Juan for swimming and relaxation until lunchtime.
+During the cruise, there will be a stop at Palmilla beach in Cotubanamá National Park.
+Upon arrival at Saona Island, we will visit the beaches of La Caleta and Mano Juan for swimming and relaxing until lunchtime.

-Lunchtime will feature a meal of fish or chicken, rice, meat, salad, pasta, and a non-alcoholic beverage.
-Following lunch, the group will visit the sea turtle conservation center in the fishing town of Mano Juan to learn about turtle incubation and care.
+Lunch consists of fish or chicken, rice, meat, salad, pasta, and a non-alcoholic beverage.
+Afterward, we will visit the sea turtle conservation center in Mano Juan to learn about turtle care and incubation.

-The experience concludes with a toast featuring Dominican rum, followed by return to the meeting point by 5 to 6:30 pm.
+The experience concludes with a toast featuring a famous Dominican rum, followed by a return to the meeting point, totaling between 8 and 11.5 hours.

 Prices